2014–15 Notre Dame Fighting Irish women's basketball team

-The 2014–15 Notre Dame Fighting Irish women's basketball team will represent University of Notre Dame during the 2014–15 NCAA Division I women's basketball season.
-The Fighting Irish, led by twenty-eighth year head coach Muffet McGraw, play their home games at the Purcell Pavilion at the Joyce Center and were second year members of the Atlantic Coast Conference.
+The 2014–15 Notre Dame Fighting Irish women's basketball team represented University of Notre Dame during the 2014–15 NCAA Division I women's basketball season.
+The Fighting Irish, led by twenty-eighth year head coach Muffet McGraw, played their home games at the Purcell Pavilion at the Joyce Center and were second year members of the Atlantic Coast Conference.

 By edging South Carolina 66–65 in the Final Four the Irish got a rematch of last year's championship game vs. Connecticut.
 Like last year things didn't go well for the Irish after trailing 31–23 at the half; they were outscored 32–30 in the 2nd half and ended up 63–53 losers.

 2014–15 Roster

 Media

 All Notre Dame games were aired on WHPZ Pulse 96.9 FM.
 Games were streamed online live.